 Limes deserve to be in the limelight.
-Originating from Southeast Asia, the potential uses of limes go far beyond cocktails and fish tacos.
-You might be surprised by the many unique ways in which limes can be used to benefit your health.
+They originated in Southeast Asia, and their potential uses go far beyond fish tacos and cocktail garnishes.
+You might be surprised by the many unique ways that limes can be used to benefit your health.

-As natural health approaches become more and more popular in today’s culture, lime will likely play an increasing role in the treatment that doctors recommend.
-Scientists are researching ways to incorporate lime into medicines and herbal formulas.
+As natural health approaches become more and more popular in today’s culture, limes will likely play an increasing role in the treatment that doctors recommend.
+Scientists are researching ways to incorporate limes into medicines and herbal formulas.

 Lime peel and lime juice contain antioxidants that slow down the process of atherogenesis, the buildup of plaque on artery walls.
 Try getting more lime juice in your diet with this delicious grilled shrimp recipe.

-The antibacterial properties of kaffir lime extend to the skin, too.
-In a 2014 study, researchers found that essential oil from the kaffir lime could stop acne-causing bacteria.
-The oil also reduced scarring from acne and assisted in healing acne blemishes.
+The antibacterial properties of the Kaffir lime extend to the skin, too.
+In a 2014 study, researchers found that essential oil from the Kaffir lime could stop acne-causing bacteria.
+The oil also reduced scarring from acne and assisted in healing blemishes.
 This natural remedy is an option worth trying if you want to improve your skin.

-The peel left behind after a few good squeezes can be used to create a powerful, pure oil.
-This oil is used in a number of ways, most popularly in flavoring food and adding a fresh fragrance to a variety of products.
+The peel left behind after a few good squeezes can be used to create a powerful pure oil.
+This oil can be used in a number of ways.
+Its popular uses are flavoring food and adding a fresh fragrance to a variety of products.
 Try this recipe for an amazing lime-filled twist on hummus.

 Similar to other citrus fruits, lime offers a plethora of vitamins and minerals, including potassium.
 Potassium is important for maintaining nerve function and healthy blood pressure levels.
 The fruit is also linked to antioxidants and bioflavonoids that researchers believe could lower the likelihood of cancer.

-There are many ways to put this fruit to use.
-As a member of the powerful citrus family, the list of lime’s benefits only continues to lengthen as researchers delve further into the science behind the fruit.
+There are many ways to put limes to use.
+As a member of the powerful citrus family, the list of benefits only continues to lengthen as researchers delve further into the science behind the fruit.